jdblack/website/content/post/clustering_cinc.md

 <!--more-->

-~~Chef~~ Cinc is surprisingly simple to set up, especially considering the amount of underlying complexity that is hidden from the user.
+Standing up a standalone Chef/Cinc server is surprising simple to do thanks to the Omnibus deployment.
+Grab single command line from teh website, pipe it through bash, and in about 5 minutes, you have a Chef/Cinc server ready to go talk HTTPS.

 ```
 # curl -L https://omnitruck.cinc.sh/install.sh | sudo bash -s -- -P cinc-server -v 14
 # cinc-server-ctl reconfigure

 ```

-Sure enough, we have a brand new ~~Chef~~ Cinc server, ready to manage hundreds, or evne thousands of clients.
+Sure enough, we have a brand new Chef or Cinc server, ready to manage hundreds, or even thousands of clients.
 It almost feels too easy, doesn't it?
 Let's take a look at what we have..

 {{< mermaid >}}
 flowchart LR